kreativekorp/barcode/README.md

 `ww` - Width of wide modules and spaces.
 Applies to Code 39, Codabar, and ITF only.
 Default is 3.

 `wn` - Width of narrow space between characters.
 Applies to Code 39 and Codabar only.
 Default is 1.

+`separator` - Show the `>` seperator for EAN codes.
+Applies to EAN-13.
+Default is 0.